-A common process in the evolution of polyploid species is diploidization, which is the loss of many of the excess genes and chromosomes that resulted from the whole genome duplication.
-The end result of diploidization is a return of the gene-content of the species to a nearly diploid state, with most paralogous genes that resulted from the WGD being lost or unidentifiable as paralogs (Wolfe 2001).
+A common process in the evolution of polyploid species is diploidization, which is the loss of many of the excess genes and chromosomes that resulted from the whole genome duplication (Li et al. 2021).
+The end result of diploidization is a return of the gene-content of the polyploid species to a nearly diploid state, with most paralogous genes that resulted from the WGD being lost or unidentifiable as paralogs (Wolfe 2001).
 During diploidization, it is also possible that the polypoid species retains more chromosomes than the genome had before WGD (Wolfe 2001).
 Nevertheless, even in paleopolyploid species that have had ancient WGDs and undergone diploidization, signatures of the WGD can remain in their genomes.
 For example, an excess of paralogs in the genome will have an origin that coincides with the timing of the WGD.
 The timing of such events can be determined by multiple methods.
 One class of methods, generally referred to as gene tree-species tree reconciliation, uses gene tree topologies to map duplication events onto branches of the species tree (Pfeil et al. 2005; Cannon et al. 2015; Thomas et al. 2017; Yan et al. 2022).
 A second class of methods examines pairwise divergence between paralogs in the same species, with the expectation that a WGD event will lead to a spike in synonymous divergence (KS) between paralogs (Lynch and Conery 2000; Blanc and Wolfe 2004).
-Finally, there may also be syntenic evidence for the WGD in polyploids, where whole paralogous regions of the same genome (including both coding and non-coding sequence) trace their history to the WGD event.
+Finally, there may also be syntenic evidence for the WGD in polyploids, where whole paralogous regions of the same genome (including both coding and non-coding sequence) trace their history to the WGD event (Tang et al. 2008; Hao et al. 2021).

-Recently, whole genome duplications have been proposed in the history of the Arthropod sub-phylum Chelicerata, which includes horseshoe crabs, sea spiders, mites, ticks, scorpions, and spiders.
+Recently, WGDs have been proposed in the history of the Arthropod sub-phylum Chelicerata, which includes horseshoe crabs, sea spiders, mites, ticks, scorpions, and spiders.
 In horseshoe crabs, counts of gene duplications, paralog divergence estimates, and syntenic blocks suggest whole genome duplication has occurred during their evolution (Nossa et al. 2014; Shingate et al. 2020a).
-Examination of the hox gene cluster is also used to suggest that there have been anywhere between 1 to 3 WGDs during the course of horseshoe crab evolution (Kenny et al. 2017; Shingate et al. 2020a; Shingate et al. 2020b).
+Examination of the Hox gene cluster has also been used to suggest that there have been anywhere between 1 to 3 WGDs during the course of horseshoe crab evolution (Kenny et al. 2017; Shingate et al. 2020a; Shingate et al. 2020b).
 Similar approaches also form the basis for the claim that a WGD has occurred in the lineage ancestral to extant spiders and scorpions (Schwager et al. 2017).
-In both cases, the number of genes or genomes has been limited.
-And while the duplication of a conserved gene cluster (i.e. the Hox cluster) may be indicative of a larger (perhaps whole genome) duplication event, it is too limited a dataset with which to confirm such an event.
-In addition to issues with the amount of data used for inferences, recent evidence supports an alternate placement of horseshoe crabs in the chelicerate phylogeny.
+In both cases, the number of genes or genomes used for analysis has been limited.
+In addition, while the duplication of a conserved gene cluster (i.e. the Hox cluster) may be indicative of a larger (perhaps whole genome) duplication event, it is too limited a dataset with which to confirm such an event.
+As well as issues with the amount of data used for inferences, recent evidence supports an alternate placement of horseshoe crabs in the chelicerate phylogeny.
 Traditionally, the aquatic horseshoe crabs have been thought to be sister to all arachnids (spiders, scorpions, mites, and ticks), which are mostly terrestrial (Weygoldt and Paulus 1979).
 However, the possibility of polyphyletic origins of arachnids has been considered (see Shultz 1990) and molecular studies have not supported a scenario of monophyletic arachnids (Sharma et al. 2014; Ballesteros and Sharma 2019; Ontano et al. 2021).
 Recently, Ballesteros et al. (2022) presented strong evidence for horseshoe crabs being nested within arachnids, sister to spiders and scorpions.
 This newly proposed species tree could substantially impact how WGDs are inferred within this group when phylogenetic methods are used.